Updated Mar 01, 2026

 5. Publish Across Platforms: Deploy to web, iOS, and Android without rebuilding.

 With Adalo, you can reduce development time to just weeks and start with a free plan.
 Paid publishing costs include $99/year for Apple and a $25 one-time fee for Google.
-This guide walks you through every step to launch your app efficiently.
+Paid plans start at $36/month with unlimited usage and no record caps on your database—a significant advantage over platforms that charge based on data storage or workload units.

 6 Steps to Build a Property Leasing App with Adalo